Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Introduction and main results

-We remark inmediately that, as in the case of minimal surfaces properly immersed in the real space forms, when we consider the extrinsic balls in a surface $S$ properly immersed in a Cartan-Hadamard manifold $N$ with negative and variable sectional curvature bounded from above by $b<0$, the volume growth $\frac{\operatorname{Vol}(E_{t})}{\operatorname{Vol}(B_{t}^{b,2})}$ is a non-decreasing function of $r$.
-This monotonicity property comes from certain isoperimetric inequalities satisfied by the extrinsic balls in this context which are based, in its turn, in the application of divergence theorem to comparisons of the laplacian of the extrinsic distance defined on the surface.
-As we can see in \cite{GW}, (see too \cite{MM} and \cite{Pa3}), this comparison arises from the Index lemma, which provides a formula for the Hessian of the distance function in terms of the index form along the normal geodesics to the surface of the Jacobi fields satisfying some given initial conditions.
+Our proof of Theorem \ref{thmMain1} basically follows the lines of argument used in the proofs given in \cite{Ch2} and \cite{Che3}.
+A basic fact used in these proofs is the monotonicity property satisfied by the volume growth of the extrinsic balls in minimal surfaces that are properly immersed in the real space forms $\kan$ with $b \leq 0$, namely, that the function $\frac{\operatorname{Vol}(E_{t})}{\operatorname{Vol}(B_{t}^{b,2})}$ is a non-decreasing function of $r$.
+We have the same monotonicity property when we consider the extrinsic balls on a surface $S$ that is properly immersed in a Cartan-Hadamard manifold $N$ with negative and variable sectional curvature bounded from above by $b<0$.
+This monotonicity property comes from certain isoperimetric inequalities satisfied by the extrinsic balls in this context which are, in turn, based on the application of a divergence theorem to comparisons of the Laplacian of the extrinsic distance defined on the surface.
+As we can see in \cite{GW} (see also \cite{MM} and \cite{Pa3}), this comparison arises from the Index lemma, which provides a formula for the Hessian of the distance function in terms of the index form along the normal geodesics to the surface of the Jacobi fields satisfying some given initial conditions.

-Another appropriate observation at this point is following: the upper bound $b$ on the sectional curvatures of the ambient manifold $N$ must be strictly negative, because if we use as a model the Euclidean space, the volume of the extrinsic balls $v(t)$ is not balanced by a function of exponential growth but by a function with slower parabolic growth, and thence the techiques used do not guarantee that $\Sup_{t>0}\frac{\operatorname{Vol}(E_{t})}{\operatorname{Vol}(B_{t}^{0,2} )}<+\infty$, (see Remark \ref{LastRem} at the end of the proof of Theorem \ref{thmMain2} for a most detailed explanation).

-Our proof follows basically the argumental lines of the proofs given in \cite{Ch2} and \cite{Che3}, but to break the framework given by the constant curvature of the ambient space $\Han$ in those works, we have had to overcome several analytical and topological difficulties.
+Following the break with the framework given by the constant curvature of the ambient space $\Han$ in the works \cite{Ch2} and \cite{Che3}, we have had to overcome several analytical and topological difficulties.

-First, we have extended the Hessian analysis of the extrinsic distance above alluded (which is used in a restricted way in \cite{Ch2} and \cite{Che3} for surfaces in the real space forms $\Han$) to surfaces in Cartan-Hadamard manifolds by the use of comparison results for the Hessian and the Laplacian of a radial function we can find in \cite{MP1}, \cite{MP5}, and \cite{HP}.
-These results are, in its turn, based in the Jacobi-Index analysis for the Hessian of the distance function given in \cite{GW}, which we have mentioned before, (see the results in subsection \S3.1).
+First, we have extended the Hessian analysis of the extrinsic distance alluded to earlier (which is used in a restricted way in \cite{Ch2} and \cite{Che3} for surfaces in the real space forms $\Han$) to surfaces in Cartan-Hadamard manifolds by using comparison results for the Hessian and the Laplacian of a radial function that can be found in \cite{MP1}, \cite{MP5}, and \cite{HP}.
+These results are, in turn, based on the Jacobi-Index analysis for the Hessian of the distance function given in \cite{GW}, which we have mentioned previously (see the results in subsection \S3.1).